Does Florida have State-Funded Health Insurance?

 - Age 65 or older

-- Blind or have a disability
+- Blind or have a qualifying disability

-- In a certain income bracket
+- Within certain income limits

 How to Apply